Emik03/KeepCoding/README.md

 *KeepCoding* is compiled as a Managed DLL file.
 You may either compile this DLL yourself, or [download one of the release builds](https://github.com/Emik03/KeepCodingAndNobodyExplodes/releases).

 Since version 11, there are 2 versions per release, `KeepCoding`, and `KeepCodingLite`.
 If you are writing your modules in an external library and/or use a polyfill library, then `KeepCodingLite` is recommended as it removes methods that are redundant outside of `C# 4`/`.NET 3.5`.
-Use `KeepCoding` otherwise.
+Use `KeepCoding` otherwise. `KeepCodingLite` will also remove deprecated methods to save space and dead code, while `KeepCoding` will simply add the [`Obsolete`](https://docs.microsoft.com/en-us/dotnet/api/system.obsoleteattribute?view=net-5.0) attribute.

 Drag the DLL and XML file into `\Plugins\Managed`.
 Unity will start reloading the scripts at this stage.
 After the reload, you can start using the library's code by going into any script file and accessing the namespace: